 1. Respect the welfare of the animals and their habitats

-- Reptiles and amphibians should not be harassed or captured during surveys.
-Handling these species can cause stress or injury to the animals, and it is illegal to harm, harass, capture or kill most species of reptiles and amphibians under the provincial Endangered Species Act, the federal Species at Risk Act and the Ontario Fish and Wildlife Conservation Act.
+- It is illegal to harm, harass, capture or kill most species of reptiles and amphibians under the provincial Endangered Species Act, the federal Species at Risk Act and the Ontario Fish and Wildlife Conservation Act.

 2. Respect property rights

 - Respect the rules and permitted activities of the areas you are surveying.
-For example, many provincial parks, national parks or other privately owned reserves ask that you not venture off certain trails to avoid trampling habitat.
+For example, many provincial parks, national parks or other privately owned reserves ask that you remain on marked trails to avoid trampling habitat.

 3. Always put safety first